KunalGehlot/Fake-News-Detector/README.md

 # What is a TfidfVectorizer💭?

- TFIDF, short for *term frequency–inverse document frequency*, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.
+ TFIDF, short for *term frequency-inverse document frequency*, is a numerical statistic that is intended to reflect how important a word is to a document in a collection or corpus.

-*Term Frequency*, the number of times a word appears in a document divded by the total number of words in the document.
+*Term Frequency*, the number of times a word appears in a document divided by the total number of words in the document.

 ![Term Frequency formula](img/1.png)